Imperial College London Acceptance Rates

 The Recent History of Imperial College London Acceptance Rates

-For 2023 entry, using their publicly available data, Imperial’s overall offer rate was about 26% (so 26% of students who applied were made an offer by the university of a place to study).
-Of those offers, about 39% ultimately came to study at Imperial.
+For 2025 entry, using their publicly available data, Imperial’s overall offer rate was 24.0% (so 24% of students who applied were made an offer by the university of a place to study).
+Of those offers, 45% ultimately came to study at Imperial.
 This could be for a lot of reasons: Imperial might have made the student an offer and they didn’t take it, or the student may not have met their offer grade conditions so didn’t get the place.
 Some students may also have chosen to defer their offer to the next year.
-Overall, of 30, 739 applicants, 3, 137 – about 10% – ended up coming to study at Imperial.
+Overall, of 33,923 applicants, 3,627 – 10.7% – ended up coming to study at Imperial.
+Imperial College London’s acceptance rate is 10.7%, therefore.

 This is in keeping with general trends that show Imperial’s, and other universities’, admissions becoming more competitive more generally.
-Imperial’s offer rate has fallen from 35% for the 2019 entry cycle to 26% in the most recent 2023 cycle.
-This is mainly due to growth in applicant numbers as there is a demographic boom in 18 year olds and more young people choosing to apply to university.
+Imperial’s offer rate has fallen from 35% for the 2019 entry cycle to 24% in the most recent 2025 cycle.
+This is mainly due to growth in applicant numbers, from 23.5k in 2019 to 34k in 2025.
 At the same time, courses haven’t expanded to meet increased demand due to funding pressures in UK higher education.

-We’ve put together a table showing the overall acceptance rates for undergraduate degrees at Imperial from 2019 to 2023, the years for which Imperial provides data.
+We’ve put together a table showing the overall acceptance rates for undergraduate degrees at Imperial from 2019 to 2025, the years for which Imperial provides data.
 It’s important to recognise that this data provides an overall snapshot, because acceptance rates will vary a lot between individual degrees and year-on–year.
-For example, due to population changes and more babies being born in the UK in the mid 2000s, it’s likely that UK universities will continue to become more competitive in the future as there are simply more UK 18 year olds applying.
-You can see this in the data – the offer rate drops despite roughly similar numbers of offers being made, because the number of applicants is steadily increasing.

 As you can see, the number of students admitted is lower than the number of offers made as some students do not accept their offers or fail to meet their offer conditions.
 The acceptance rate (which is based on the number of students admitted) is therefore lower than the offer rate.